Wrexham Supporters' Trust takeover bid is back on

-Mr Poole is a former Shrewsbury Town chief executive, a disqualified director and former head of the insurance firm Claims Direct who was recently struck off the solicitor's roll by the Solicitors Disciplinary Tribunal.'New dawn'
+Mr Poole is a former Shrewsbury Town chief executive, a disqualified director and former head of the insurance firm Claims Direct who was recently struck off the solicitor's roll by the Solicitors Disciplinary Tribunal.

 Confirmation of his withdrawal prompted Jon Harris, who was announced as the club's new managing director last week, to say he was looking to replace Mr Poole's level of support from other sources.

 Then it emerged that WST was back at the table as it has been bidding to takeover at the Blue Square Premier club since March.